-The number of directors to be elected at the Meeting is six.
-The number of Directors has been reduced from the prior year's total of eight directors since the representatives from Birch Hill Equity Partners have advised the Corporation that they will not be standing for re-election.
+The number of directors to be elected at the Meeting is eight.
 Directors of the Corporation are elected annually and, unless re-elected, retire from office at the end of the next annual general meeting of shareholders.

 Majority Director Election Policy